DoctorLogicProduct/dltest/_posts/2019-07-22-2019-07-22how-to-conduct-reputation-audit.md

 post_author: John Vakidis
 tags:
 - Reputation-Management
-post_intro: 'We live in an age where anyone can find out information about you with the click of a button.
-No longer do people have to ask their friends or go searching in the Yellow Pages.
+post_intro: |2-

   By simply typing your name into a search bar, prospective patients can learn a lot about you.
 So how do you know what they’re seeing and how can you control it?

-'
 post_image: "/uploads/iStock-1063296664.jpg"
-post_highlight: We live in an age where anyone can find out information about you with the click of a button.
-No longer do people have to ask their friends or go searching in the Yellow Pages.
-By simply typing your name into a search bar, prospective patients can learn a lot about you.
+post_highlight: By simply typing your name into a search bar, prospective patients can learn a lot about you.
 So how do you know what they’re seeing and how can you control it?
 post_type:
 - blog
 product:
 - social reputation

 ---
+We live in an age where anyone can find out information about you with the click of a button.
+No longer do people have to ask their friends or go searching in the Yellow Pages.
+By simply typing your name into a search bar, prospective patients can learn a lot about you.
+So how do you know what they’re seeing and how can you control it?

 In this post, we’ll outline a few ways you can do research into what your name returns online.
 This online audit of [your reputation](https://doctorlogic.com/content/galleries/reputation-management-for-doctors-in-a-digital-world.html) will allow you to see what prospective patients are seeing, as well as better manage what shows up when you Google yourself.

 ### Step One: Conduct an Online Search